Nageswar-Sahoo/S4/README.md

     Less than 20 Epochs
     Have used BN, Dropout, a Fully connected layer, have used GAP.

- Model Architecture 1 : With Linear NN at the last layer
+ Model Architecture 1 : With CNN and Linear NN at the last layer

           Layer (type)               Output Shape         Param #